 Can Parrots Eat Habanero Peppers?

-Because of its heat, the habanero is often found in hot sauces.
+Because of its heat, the habanero is often used in hot sauces.
 These are also safe for your parrot to eat, as long as it’s a plain variety.
 Most hot sauces are chili peppers, vinegar, and salt.